once-aday/map675-module-05-once-aday-assignment-05/README.md

 }
 ```

-Because the geologyFeatureModel is an environment variable, intially declared with ContentView() it's value is shared throughout the entire app.
+Because the geologyFeatureModel is an environment variable, initially declared with ContentView() it's value is shared throughout the entire app.
 This allows the app to know what rock type is selected at all times and makes it simpler to update things like the rock type description sheet.
 Because the app is fairly simple sharing this environment variable, more or less globally, overworking the CPU or memory shouldn't be much of a concern.

 ```
 struct ContentView: View {
-//    @State var selectionResultWindowActive = false
     @EnvironmentObject var geologyFeatureModel:geologyFeatureModel
     ....
 ```